bboggs20/Mechanical-Design-Portfolio/Breadboard Wire Cutter/README.md

 # Breadboard-Wire-Cutter
-design files and documentation for the breadbaord wire cutter project
+design files and documentation for the breadboard wire cutter project

 The itp348_project_Boggs_Ben/ directory contains the firmware for the Particle.